liquidg3/altair/README.md

 so beautifully into our lives that we don't even know that it's there.
 Not only that, but we should quickly begin to question how we ever lived without it.

-Controlling devices is only one of many things Altair can do (through the altair:Jarvis module).
-You can download and enable the Titan:Alfred module to have web server functionality through [express](http://expressjs.com/) or any other web application framework that exists for node.
+Controlling devices is only one of many things Altair can do (through the liquidfire:Jarvis module).
+You can download and enable the titan:Alfred module to have web server functionality through [express](http://expressjs.com/) or any other web application framework that exists for node.
 Then, have your webpage update in real time as sensors are triggered and switches are flipped.